 The names and municipalities of residence of the directors and officers of the Corporation, the offices held by them in the Corporation, their principal occupations and the year each director first became a director are set out below.
 Each of the directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
-The present term of each director will expire immediately prior to the election of directors at the next annual meeting of shareholders, which is scheduled for May 13, 2008.
-All of the directors, except for Hon.
-M Douglas Young, are nominees for election at such annual meeting along with Mr. James Butyniec, the President and Chief Executive Officer of Magellan.
+The present term of each director will expire immediately prior to the election of directors at the next annual meeting of shareholders, which is scheduled for May 12, 2009.
+All of the directors are nominees for election at such annual meeting.
 The information below concerning each of the Corporation's directors (except for information relating to the committee on which such director is a member) has been provided by the individual director.

-To the knowledge of the Corporation, no director of the Corporation is, or has been in the last ten years, a director or executive officer of an issuer that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject to an event that resulted, after that person ceased to be a director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, or (c) within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, except as disclosed in the notes to the following table.
+To the knowledge of the Corporation, no director of the Corporation is, or has been in the last ten years, a director or executive officer of an issuer that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject to an event that resulted, after that person ceased to be a director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, or (c) within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, except as disclosed in the notes to the following table.

-Director's Name and Municipality of Residence Office Held Principal Occupation N. MURRAY EDWARDS (5) Calgary/Banff, Alberta, Canada(1995) Chairman of the Board and Director President, Edco Financial Holdings Ltd. (private consulting and management company) RICHARD A. NEILL (9) Oakville, Ontario, Canada(1996) Vice-Chairman of the Board and Director Vice-Chairman of the Board, Magellan Aerospace Corporation HON.
-WILLIAM G. DAVIS (3)(6) Brampton, Ontario, Canada(1989) Director Counsel, TORYS LLP (law firm) WILLIAM A. DIMMA (1)(2)(7) Toronto, Ontario, Canada(1989) Director Corporate Director

-Director's Name and Municipality of Residence Office Held Principal Occupation BRUCE W. GOWAN (1)(3) Huntsville, Ontario, Canada(1990) Director Corporate Director DONALD C. LOWE (1)(4) Toronto, Ontario, Canada(1992) Director Corporate Director LARRY G. MOELLER (4)(5) Calgary, Alberta, Canada(1995) Director President, Kimball Capital Corporation (private consulting and management company) JAMES S. PALMER (2)(3) Calgary, Alberta, Canada(1995) Director Chairman, Burnet, Duckworth & Palmer LLP (law firm) HON.
-M. DOUGLAS YOUNG (2)(4)(8) Ottawa, Ontario, Canada(1999) Director Chairman and Chief Executive Officer, Summa Strategies Canada Inc. (strategic counselling firm)
+Director's Name and Municipality of Residence Office Held Principal Occupation N. MURRAY EDWARDS (5) Calgary/Banff, Alberta, Canada(1995) Chairman of the Board and Director President, Edco Financial Holdings Ltd. (private consulting and management company) RICHARD A. NEILL ^{(4) (8)} Oakville, Ontario, Canada(1996) Vice-Chairman of the Board and Director Vice-Chairman of the Board, Magellan Aerospace Corporation HON.
+WILLIAM G. DAVIS (3)(6) Brampton, Ontario, Canada(1989) Director Counsel, TORYS LLP (law firm) WILLIAM A. DIMMA (1)(2)(7) Toronto, Ontario, Canada(1989) Director Corporate Director BRUCE W. GOWAN (1) (2) (3) Huntsville, Ontario, Canada(1990) Director Corporate Director DONALD C. LOWE (1)(4) Toronto, Ontario, Canada(1992) Director Corporate Director LARRY G. MOELLER (4)(5) Calgary, Alberta, Canada(1995) Director President, Kimball Capital Corporation (private consulting and management company) JAMES S. PALMER (2)(3) Calgary, Alberta, Canada(1995) Director Chairman, Burnet, Duckworth & Palmer LLP (law firm) JAMES S. BUTYNIEC (9) Carlyle, Ontario, Canada(2008) Director President and Chief Executive Office, Magellan Aerospace Corporation